Smart-Wheelchair-RRC/DockerForDevelopment/README.md

 ## Acknowledgements
-This work is inspired by the work of [soham2560](https://github.com/soham2560/DockerForROS2Development).
+-   The initial Dockerfiles were inspired by the work of [soham2560](https://github.com/soham2560/DockerForROS2Development).
+-   The CI/CD system was set up by [eccentricOrange](https://github.com/eccentricOrange/).